 Do Christmas cookies freeze well?

 Generally, yes.
-Most shortbread, sugar cookies, gingerbread, and any type of roll-out cookie will freeze well for up to 3 months.
-You can freeze the unbaked dough or baked, undecorated cookies in an airtight container between layers of parchment or wax paper.
+Most shortbread, sugar, gingerbread, and rolled cookies will freeze well for up to 3 months.
+You can freeze the unbaked dough or the baked, undecorated cookies in an airtight container between parchment or wax paper layers.

 What’s the most popular cookie at Christmas?

-According to YouGovAmerica, the most popular Christmas cookie is chocolate chip, followed by sugar cookies.
+According to YouGovAmerica, the most popular Christmas cookie is soft chocolate chip cookies, followed by sugar cookies.
 Popularity does vary from region to region across the country.

-If your holiday treat preference leans more towards the confection or candy variety, we’ve got you covered.
-From rum balls to Nutella truffles to homemade caramels, there’s something for every sweet tooth out there.
+If your holiday-treat predilection leans toward confections or candy, we’ve got you covered.
+From rum balls to Nutella truffles, there’s something for every sweet tooth out there.
 Happy baking!

 About David Leite